jatanjay/CorpusGenius/README.md

 Details for Bob Dylan (albums : 63 , tracks : 1923 )

-From this we can approximate that it may take 4.2094789392 seconds for a song!
+From this we can approximate that it may take less than 4.2 seconds for a song!
 _____